folknology/BlackCrab/README.md

 ```

 ## To build and run BlackCrab
-the first time you may need to add the correct target :
+The first time you may need to add the correct target :

  `rustup target add thumbv7em-none-eabihf`